 Overview of the UI

-In the following section we’ll quickly run through each of these areas of the UI.
-Afterwards we’ll explore them in more detail in the context of creating and editing assets.
+In the following section, we’ll quickly run through each of these areas of the UI.
+Afterward, we’ll explore them in more detail in the context of creating and editing assets.

 The finder is designed to provide an asset navigation experience equivalent to a computer operating system.
 Common file and folder operations such as creation/deletion and searching/sorting are available via the finder menu or right-click contextual menus on each asset.